dawid-dahl-umain/product-health-dynamics/README.md

 **The math:** When base impact is negative, effective damage = `base × (1 − systemState)`.

 - At PH=8: systemState ≈ 0.99, so only ~1% of damage applies.
-The healthy system absorbs mistakes.
+Tests catch regressions, monitoring alerts on failures, modular design contains blast radius.
 - At PH=2: systemState ≈ 0.01, so ~99% of damage applies.
-Every mistake lands with full force.
+No safety nets; every mistake cascades through the tightly coupled system.

 The same low-ER agent causes roughly **90× more degradation** in a coupled system than in a healthy one.